Walter H. French Junior High School: History

 In the 1910s and 1920, the booming automobile business expanded Lansing's population, and the schools became overcrowded.
 Several new subdivisions on the south side of Lansing caused the school overcrowding there to become acute, and in 1924, the Lansing School Board acquired a six-acre lot on which to build a school.
 The Board hired local architect Judson N. Churchill to design a building.
 Construction began in late 1924, and the school was completed in time for classes in 1925.
 It had space for grades seven through nine, and additional space for grades one through six.

 In 1950, the school was converted to be completely a junior high, and in 1957 a new wing was added.
-However, falling enrollment cased the school to be closed in 1981.
+However, falling enrollment caused the school to be closed in 1981.
 In 1983, the Eyde company purchased the school building.

 In 1996 the building re-opened as a charter school, the Walter French Academy of Business and Technology, which included a middle and high school.
 About four years later, sometime between 1999 and 2000, it added a K-12 program to become the "...first local public school to offer kindergarten through 12th grade under one roof."
 In 2004, the school lost ties to its authorizer, Central Michigan University and was ultimately shut down that year due to financial problems.
-On August 5 2016 the building caught fire; the cause of the fire was unknown.
+On August 5, 2016 the building caught fire; the cause of the fire was unknown.

 In January 2018, the families of Louis and George Eyde donated the building to the Capital Area Housing Partnership, a non-profit affordable housing group.
 The organization plans to redevelop the building for housing.